Employment at Swallowtail School

 • The desire and ability to work collaboratively with all members of the school community.

-• The ability to adapt the curriculum to the skills and needs of a class or individual child.
+• The ability to adapt the curriculum to the skills and needs of the class or individual child.

 • Commitment to Diversity, Equity, and Inclusion and an openness to embracing new stories and perspectives in the classroom curriculum.

-Swallowtail School is an associate member of AWSNA and WECAN.
-Salary is based on education and experience.
-Benefits include tuition remission for dependents and medical/dental/vision.
-To apply, please send a letter of intent, resume, and three references to Jessica Foster at jfoster@SwallowtailSchool.org
+To apply, please send a letter of intent, resume, and three references to hiring@swallowtailschool.org

 Required Trainings/Attributes